yeshua453/website/docs/controls/listtile.md

 ### `style`

 Defines the font used for the title.
-Value is `ListTileStyle` enum, which has two possible values:

-* `LIST`(default) - uses a title font that's appropriate for a ListTile in a list
-* `DRAWER`: uses a title font that's appropriate for a ListTile that appears in a `Drawer`.
+Value is of type [`ListTileStyle`](/docs/reference/types/listtilestyle) and defaults to `ListTileStyle.LIST`.

 ### `text_color`